paulfranceschi/index-page/README.md

 The index page index.php will be published under the MIT license.

 # How to contribute?
 Your contributions are welcome.
-You can help this project by proposing a better index page that the current one of the okchakko project (a priori in php or/and javascript).
+You can help this project by proposing a better index page that the current one of the okchakko project (a priori in php).

 # General considerations